antonovm/chartmogul-mrr-metrics-retrieval-script/README.md

 ------------

 1. Clone this repository: `git clone https://github.com/antonovm/chartmogul-mrr-metrics-retrieval-script.git`
+2. Switch to the project directory: `cd chartmogul-mrr-metrics-retrieval-script`
-2. Install dependencies: `cd chartmogul-mrr-metrics-retrieval-script && npm install` or `cd chartmogul-mrr-metrics-retrieval-script && yarn`.
+2. Install dependencies: `npm install` or `yarn`.
 3. Create a `.env` file and set the `CHARTMOGUL_API_KEY` environment variable to your ChartMogul API key.

 Usage